xiaoshan1994/xiaoshan1994.github.io/content/post/pl/co_WasteTLCA.md

 * the functional unit is defined as the production of 1 t of mixed virgin plastics and their end-of-life treatment.
 ![](https://ars.els-cdn.com/content/image/1-s2.0-S0048969720380141-gr3_lrg.jpg)

-[fuels]:  it is assumed that all electricity is generated from lignite (LHV: 9.9 MJ/kg) and all heat from light fuel oil (LHV: 42.8 MJ/kg).
+[^fuels]: it is assumed that all electricity is generated from lignite (LHV: 9.9 MJ/kg) and all heat from light fuel oil (LHV: 42.8 MJ/kg).
 This scenario might be representative of parts of Eastern Europe.
 In the renewables option (S-1.2), electricity from hydro power (100%) and heat from biogas (50%) and biomass (50%) are considered as examples.
 This or similar scenario could be relevant in the future for some European countries (e.g. Scandinavian).